 In view of the aforesaid discussions and in absence of any clarification in this regard, it seems that the companies will be required to file two returns, one as the one- time return and the other as the annual return.

 The exclusion list as provided in the Rule covers certain items which, in day to day business, are very common for each type of entities irrespective of its size, status etc..
 To mention the most common ones are, bank loans, advance from customers, loans from group entities, NCDs, CCDs, shares, share warrants, commercial papers etc. Considering the new reporting requirements, the companies will have to disclose details of all these transactions even though the same are not deposits.

-Further, the amendments require reporting of the details of outstanding sums of receipt of money not considered as deposit as per the definition for the period starting from 1st April, 2014 to the date of enforcement of the amendments.
+Further, the amendments require reporting of the details of outstanding sums of receipt of money not considered as deposit as per the definition for the period starting from 1st April, 2014 to 31st March, 2019.
 Evidently, this reporting has to be of the outstanding amounts lying with the company.
 Therefore, say for example, if the company had accepted money from a company as a loan in the year 2014 which has already been repaid in 2017 shall not require reporting.

 As there is no utterance of the intent behind such a reporting requirement, what will the Ministry gain from such reporting also remains a secret.
 In the recent past also, the Registrars of different jurisdictions have been circulating notices under Section 206 of CA, 13 seeking detailed information related to financial transactions from various companies.
 The intent for such information also was not being mentioned in those notices.
 To what extent the Registrars were successful on obtaining the required details through those notices are not known.
 Probably, by making the new reporting requirements a part of law will benefit them from getting those information on a regular basis at one place.